NetserviceLab/threewp_broadcast/readme.txt

 Broadcast is capable of handling WooCommerce products.

 1. In the custom post type settings: Add "product"
-2. In the settings: select broadcast internal custom fields.
-3. When broadcasting, select custom fields and taxonomies.
+2. When broadcasting, select custom fields and taxonomies.

 This will broadcast all normal product settings: SKU, price, etc.